 IV.3 The offer document is to contain the information required to enable the shareholders of the offeree company to reach a well-informed decision regarding the offer.
-Provisions governing the contents of the offer document are contained in Chapter 2(a) of the Swedish Financial Instruments Trading Act (SFS 1991:980) and, if the consideration consists of transferable securities issued or held by the offeror, in the European Commission Delegated Regulation (EU) 2021/528.
+Provisions governing the contents of the offer document are contained in Chapter 2 a) of the Swedish Financial Instruments Trading Act (SFS 1991:980).
+If the consideration consists of transferable securities issued or held by the offeror, additional requirements may apply in accordance with relevant prospectus rules.